Sample-Efficient Optimization over Generative Priors via Coarse Learnability

 \subsection{\alift vis--a--vis Model Reference Adaptive Search (MRAS)}

-Our analysis of \alift can be interpreted as a finite-sample robustification of the Model Reference Adaptive Search (MRAS) framework \citep{hu2007model} via the Metropolis-Hastings proposal step.
+Our analysis of \alift can be interpreted as a finite-sample robustification of the model reference adaptive search (MRAS) framework \citep{hu2007model} via the Metropolis--Hastings proposal step.
 In the MRAS framework, one defines a sequence of ideal target distributions, $g_k(s)$, and updates a parametric model $f(\cdot; \theta_k)$ to approximate $g_k$ by minimizing the KL-divergence $D_{\text{KL}}(g_k \| f_\theta)$.
 In our instantiation, $g_k(s) \propto \model_0(s) e^{-\tau_k d(s)}$.

 Standard MRAS theory guarantees $f(\cdot; \theta_k)$ converges to a point mass at the globally optimal solution for $d$.
 However, this analysis relies both on exactly updating the parameter $\theta$ via infinite samples as well as the specific structural properties of natural exponential families to ensure the optimum always remains within the support of this generated distributions \citep{hu2007model}.
 Therefore, this theory does not provide explicit sample complexity bounds.
 In the finite-sample regime, projecting a complex target $p_\tau$ onto a generative model introduces empirical errors.
 Without specific statistical guarantees, there is no assurance that a polynomial number of samples suffices to maintain coverage of the optimal region, and as mentioned before, this aspect may break the algorithm.